DavidTNguyen/testing-workshop-cypress/slides/intro.md

 +++

-It is a regular React TodoMVC application.
+It is a React TodoMVC application.

 ![TodoMVC](img/app.gif)